piougy/CzechIdMng/Realization/frontend/README.md

 We can install other application modules.
 We will install optional example module **czechidm-example**.

-All application modules are in **czechidm-modules** directory (in czechidm-client).
+All application modules are in **czechidm-modules** directory (in czechidm-app).
 Go to him and create symlink on example module.

 **IMPORTANT!** If are you Windows user, then you have to create symlink with command 'mklink /D'.